argumentcomputer/zk-light-clients/aptos/docs/src/components/proof_server.md

 In the design document of both the [epoch change proof](../design/epoch_change_proof.md) and the [inclusion proof](../design/inclusion_proof.md), we describe what each program has to prove.
-Most computations performed by the proof grams are directed towards cryptographic operations, such as verifying signatures on the block header.
+Most computations performed by the proof programs are directed towards cryptographic operations, such as verifying signatures on the block header.

 To accelerate those operations, we leverage some out-of-VM circuits called **pre-compiles** that are optimized for those